-If you haven’t heard of this book you’ve been living under a rock for the past few years.
-I actually didn’t read this book right away; I probably had other books I was reading at the time.
+If you haven’t heard of this book, you’ve been living under a rock for the past few years.
+I actually didn’t read this book right away.
+I probably had other books I was reading at the time.
 I got lucky and found it on audio at the library and fell in love with this story.
-You’ve probably guessed from reading this blog that I have a habit of reading books about kids with ‘differences’.
-(I discovered the term ‘differences’ after reading ‘Fish in a Tree’ by Lynda Mullaly Hunt and I like this term more than ‘quirks’ or ‘disabilities’.)
-I’ve read stories about autism, dyslexia, cerebral palsy, hearing impairment, blindness, spinal muscular atrophy, stuttering, port-wine stain, OCD, losing a limb, (the last three will feature in future posts) etc. I love learning about people with differences because they live such interesting lives.
+You’ve probably guessed from reading this blog that I have a habit of reading books about kids with ‘differences.’
+(I discovered the term ‘differences’ after reading ‘Fish in a Tree’ by Lynda Mullaly Hunt, and I like this term more than ‘quirks’ or ‘disabilities.’)
+I have read stories about autism, dyslexia, cerebral palsy, hearing impairment, blindness, spinal muscular atrophy, stuttering, port-wine stain, OCD, losing a limb, (the last three will be featured in future posts), etc. I love learning about people with differences because they live such exciting lives.
 No one wants to read about someone with a boring life.

-I don’t know what would be harder; having the thing that’s different about you right out in the open for everyone to see and not being understood or having the thing that’s different about you inside your mind where people can’t see it and not being understood.
+I don’t know what would be harder; having the thing that’s different about you right out in the open for everyone to see or having the thing that’s different about you inside your mind where people can’t see it.
 As someone who has their difference inside their mind, it’s pretty hard to get help when the problem is inside your own head.
-Auggie on the other hand has his difference right on this face for everyone to see.
+On the other hand, Auggie has his difference right on his face for everyone to see.
 But you can’t have your difference be the one thing that defines you.

 Pluto: A Wonder Story: I honestly can’t relate to the friendship side of this story because I don’t really have friends, more like acquaintances.
-I watch so many shows about friendship but it’s still something I can’t seem to grasp.
-My favorite part of the story is when Christopher is visiting Aggie in the hospital and he gives his toy to another sick kid there who was there alone.
+I watch so many shows about friendship, but it’s still something I can’t seem to grasp.
+My favorite part of the story is when Christopher visits Aggie in the hospital.
+He gives his toy to another sick kid who was there all alone.
 I love random acts of kindness.

 Shingaling: A Wonder Story: Honestly, Charlotte wasn’t as great as the other side characters.
-Her side of the story was just about how a bunch of the neutral students felt about the war between Aggie and Julian and she’s really not that interesting compared to everyone else in the story.
+Her side of the story was just about how many of the neutral students felt about the war between Aggie and Julian, and she’s really not that interesting compared to everyone else in the story.

-I was lucky to be able to buy this book and I’m glad I did.
+I was lucky to be able to buy this book, and I’m glad I did.
 This book is full of great quotes and sayings.
-I feel like this book adds another layer to having a fuller life.
+I feel like this book adds another layer to have a fuller life.
 By reading a few simple precepts, it makes you think deeper about life: Here are a few I liked the most:

 If you’re lucky enough to be different, don’t ever change. – Taylor Swift